gokaykucuk/specimen02/Readme.md

-specimen02 is a simple command-line interface library.
+Specimen02 is a command-line interface library.
+It has a simple to use, extendible interface with command line tools to help you with(also just to show off a little).
 It's main focus is simplicity.

+***Total library size ~4kb.***

 # Installation